When you wade into the homebuying pool, it can be tricky to decide which type of mortgage loan is best for you.

 The higher your DTI, the more risk a lender sees, since so much of your income is allotted to debts.
 Low DTIs can indicate less risk, and therefore increase your borrowing power and can put you in the range of a more competitive interest rate.

 FHA loans typically require a DTI of 50% or less, though some mortgage lenders will approve borrowers with higher ratios.
-For a conventional loan, you’ll likely need a DTI of 45% or less.
+For a conventional loan, your lender will run your loan through Automated Underwriting to determine your DTI requirements based on your loan.

 As we discussed above, both loan types have the possibility of a mortgage insurance requirement.